hwanglab/rnaseq_workshop/08_kallisto.md

 ### Expectation-maximization algorithm to model transcript quantification used in kallisto

 The principle of EM is nicely illustrated by Lior Pachter in his transcript quantification review.
 Suppose, as shown on the image below, there are three transcripts (green, red, and blue).
 There are five reads associated with these transcripts.
 One read (d) is unique to the red transcript, while others correspond to two (b, c, e) or three (a) transcripts.
 The EM is an iterative procedure.
 In the first round transcript abundances are initialized as equal (0.33 each as there are three transcripts) and, during expectation, reads are apportioned across transcripts based on these abundances.
-Next, during maximization step, transcript abundances are re-calculated as follow.
+Next, during the maximization step, transcript abundances are re-calculated as follow.
 For red transcript we sum up fraction of each read as 0.33 + 0 + 0.5 + 1 + 0.5 for reads a, b, c, d, and e, respectively.
 We now divide this by the sum of read allocations for each transcript as 2.33 + 1.33 + 1.33 for red, green, and blue transcripts respectively.

 For all three transcript calculation will look like this:
 - red transcript normalized abundance = 2.33/4.99 = 0.47